FarnHua/EmbededSystem/final/README.md

 # main.cpp

-We modified the code in <b>mbed-os-example-sockets/src/main.cpp</b> to finish our finish our term project.
+We modified the code in <b>mbed-os-example-sockets/src/main.cpp</b> to finish our term project.

 # gui_server.py
 UI + server + plot